-(b) The scope in terms of motor vehicle types included has been one of the more challenging items to resolve.
-However, the EPPR IWG managed to find a solution for all the different questions and concerns expressed by the participants and finally settled for a compromise as set out in the scope section of the UN gtr.
+(b) The EPPR IWG settled for a compromise as set out in the scope section of the UN gtr submitted for adoption by GRPE.

 12. Scope in terms of harmonised OBD data and information;

-An intense debate was held in the EPPR IWG and a thorough assessment of the split in access to relevant data and information into:
+IWG EPPR hadan intense debate on and assessment of the inclusion of following the requirements :

 access to OBD data; This is typically data from the on- and/or off-board diagnostic systems, which requires interpretation to become diagnostic information relevant for the repair of the vehicle.
 Obtaining this information in the diagnostic or pre-repair stage is paramount to identify the system or component of the vehicle that has failed and that needs repair or maintenance.
 The EPPR IWG agreed that this type of diagnostic data and information should be within the scope of the gtr;

 access to repair and maintenance information.
 This is the step that typically commences after successful diagnostics has been completed or is needed in an iterative process of diagnostics and repair.
 The appropriateness of repair and maintenance information therefore is highly dependent on correct pre-repair stage OBD information as input so as to effectively and efficiently be able to repair a vehicle.
-The EPPR IWG decided that, similar as in the case of gtr No 5 on heavy-duty vehicle on-board diagnostics, this type of repair and maintenance information shall remain outside the scope of the gtr, which offers the flexibility to each Contracting Party to formulate requirements on this type of information as deemed appropriate and if needed.
+The EPPR IWG decided that, similar as in the case of gtr No 5 on heavy-duty vehicle on-board diagnostics, this type of repair and maintenance information shall remain outside the scope of the gtr, which offers the flexibility to each Contracting Party to formulate requirements on this type of information e.g., in line with the relevant standard: ISO/DIS 18541-6, Standardized access to automotive RMI - Part 6: L-Category vehicle specific RMI use cases and requirements or as deemed appropriate. .

 13. Malfunction Indicator (MI) performance thresholds;

 (a) In the context of the debated paradigm shift in OBD requirements the EU proposed introducing MI performance thresholds based on tailpipe emission thresholds and a torque threshold, independent if the triggered malfunction is allocated to circuit diagnostics attributed to OBD stage I or to more comprehensive diagnostics features possibly set out in future OBD stage II requirements.
 The proposed rationale behind this proposal, which is applied in EU approval legislation in force, is that the driver only needs to be informed of a significant emission relevant failure or in case of a default mode triggered by the powertrain software that significantly reduces propulsion unit torque.
 For other failure cases the EU proposed the manufacturer to decide whether or not the MI should be activated for malfunctions that are properly addressed by well-designed back-up modes by making use of powertrain system redundancy and:

-(i) that compensate for the malfunction in terms of preventing tailpipe emission levels exceeding harmonised OBD emission thresholds (figure 1).
+(i) that compensate for the malfunction in terms of preventing tailpipe emission levels exceeding harmonised OBD emission thresholds.
 In this case it is assumed that a well-designed back-up mode mitigates the tailpipe emission increase from one or more malfunctions; and/or

-Figure 1: EU proposal to introduce generic OBD emission thresholds with the associated MI activation strategy

-(ii) prevents a significant propulsion unit torque loss, e.g. more than 10% of normal torque after the OBD system has activated a back-up mode to protect the driver or the vehicle’s powertrain (figure 2).
+(ii) prevents a significant propulsion unit torque loss, e.g. more than 10% of normal torque after the OBD system has activated a back-up mode to protect the driver or the vehicle’s powertrain.
 In case of failure the OBD system might activate such a back-up mode that may not be noticeable by the driver under certain driving conditions.
 For this case, e.g. an OBD tell-tale on the instrument cluster could be illuminated to warn the driver of an anticipated, abnormal drive-ability.